Skoda Kamiq review - Engines, performance and drive

 The Skoda Kamiq isn’t all that much fun, but it drives in a safe and predictable manner

 You’d be hard pushed to call the Skoda Kamiq fun to drive, but that’s not to say a journey in the small SUV is a dull or dreary experience.
 It handles safely and predictably, with good visibility and a slick manual gearbox.
-If you’re after a compact crossover that places dynamics at or near the top of its feature list, then the SEAT Arona or Mazda CX-3 are worthy candidates, while the latest Nissan Juke is infinitely more rewarding to drive than its predecessor ever was.
+If you’re after a compact crossover that places dynamics at or near the top of its feature list, then the SEAT Arona is a worthy candidate, while the latest Nissan Juke is infinitely more rewarding to drive than its predecessor ever was.

 Ride comfort is a Skoda strong point, and the Kamiq strikes a good balance here, too.
 It’s neither too firm nor too soft, feeling pliant enough over rough roads, yet suitably controlled through tight bends.
 We’d like a little more feedback through the steering, but the light set-up makes for a car that’s super-easy to park and manoeuvre around town.